Join Our Staff

 Tips and Tricks for Submitting a Successful Application – Click to Scroll Through!

 Even though we share our address with the Gateway Church, we are not affiliated with the church and lease the site from them.
-Camp Kinneret is a non-religious, non-sectarian program for all children and staff.
+Camp Kinneret is a non-religiously affiliated program.

-If you join our bus staff team (and most staff members do), then a part of your job would be to ride the bus to and from camp every day, making the bus experience fun and engaging for all.
+If you join our bus staff team (as most staff members do), then a part of your job is to ride the bus to and from camp every day, making the bus experience fun and engaging for all.
 So your camp day will actually start much closer to home and your commute will be part of your work day!

 Here’s a sample schedule of what your day could look like.

 |9:50am||Building Blocks (and morning snack)|

 Click “Join Our Staff” at the bottom of the page to apply.

 Each new applicant will attend a group interview.
 While filling out your application please select a date and time that works best for your schedule.
 If none of these dates work, please let us know (email@example.com).